 - Annapurna Conservation Area entrance fee.

-- Food during the trek and climb (full board with breakfast, lunch and dinner with tea/coffee and seasonal fresh fruits).
+- Food during the trek and climb (full board with breakfast, lunch and dinner).

 - All guesthouse accommodation during the trekking period and North Face, Salewa, Mountain Hardware or similar tented camp accommodation during the climbing period.

 - High altitude climbing leader (Sherpa guide) licensed by Nepal Mountaineering Association (NMA).

 - Well experienced English speaking assistant guide if the group size exceeds 3+ persons.

 - Group climbing equipment including ropes, ice screws, snow bars, harness, carbine, eight figure etc.

 - Domestic flight Jomsom - Pokhara inclusive with all taxes and transfers.